srkds/customize-Github/README.md

 we can add social links, more about us, and dynamic content.

 ## Why?
-- Makes better and stands out from the crowd.
+👉Makes better and stands out from the crowd.

-- Highlight more content easily
+👉Highlight more content easily

 👉Little and often wins the race.